RascalSoftware/RAT/docs/source/controlClass.rst

 There are 5 different `controlsClass.procedures` that can be used with RAT.
 They are:

 1. **Simplex**
-2. **Differential Evolution** - Optimizes a problem by iteratively improving a candidate solution based on an evolutionary process
+2. **Differential Evolution (DE)** - Optimizes a problem by iteratively improving a candidate solution based on an evolutionary process
-3. **Nested Sampler** -  Estimates directly how the likelihood function relates to prior mass
+3. **Nested Sampler (NS)** - Estimates directly how the likelihood function relates to prior mass
 4. **DREAM**
 5. **Calculate**

 Each of them has their own unique set of options.
 The fields in class object of controlsClass are automatically updated based on the procedure selected.

 RAT uses parallelization to speed up the calculation.
 This is achieved using Parallel Computing Toolbox.
-The user can choose to use the parallelization or not and if yes, what to parallelize on.
-(Points or Contrasts or all)
+The user can choose to use the parallelisation or not and if yes, what to parallelize on.
+(Single, Points or Contrasts)

 .. code-block:: MATLAB
     :caption: Sample usage of controlsClass.